-- 16. The spatial extent of the project boundary includes the project renewable electricity generation systems, any project distribution (grid) systems, and the physical sites of the consumers end-use facilities served by the project activity. - 17.
-Two parameters are required to be known to determine the baseline: - (a) The amount of renewable electricity utilized by the consumers facilities served by the project renewable electricity generation systems; - (b) The number of consumers end-use facilities supplied with renewable electricity by the project activity. - 18.
-The following are the baseline emission factors for each tranche of annual amount of renewable electricity consumed per consumer end-use facility during the crediting period: - For the first 55 kWh of renewable electricity consumed by each consumer facility the baseline emission factor is 6.8 (t CO2/MWh); - (b) For the facility consumption more greater than 55 kWh but equal to or less than 250 kWh, the baseline emission factor is 1.3 (tCO2/MWh) for the tranche between 55 and 250 kWh; - (c) For the facility consumption beyond 250 kWh, the baseline emission factor is $1.0 (t CO_2/MWh)$ for the tranche beyond 250 kWh.
+- 16. The spatial extent of the project boundary includes the project renewable electricity generation systems, any project distribution (grid) systems, and the physical sites of the consumers served by the project activity. - 17.
+Two parameters are required to be known to determine the baseline: - (a) The amount of renewable electricity utilized by the consumers served by the project renewable electricity generation systems; - (b) The number of consumers supplied with renewable electricity by the project activity. - 18.
+The following are the baseline emission factors for each tranche of annual amount of renewable electricity consumed per consumer during the crediting period: - (a) For the first 55 kWh of renewable electricity consumed by each consumer the baseline emission factor is 6.8 (t CO2/MWh); - (b) For the facility consumption more than 55 kWh but equal to or less than 250 kWh, the baseline emission factor is 1.3 (t CO2/MWh) for the tranche between 55 and 250 kWh; - (c) For the facility consumption beyond 250 kWh, the baseline emission factor is $1.0 (t CO_2/MWh)$ for the tranche beyond 250 kWh.